UWPCE-PythonCert/ProgrammingInPython/source/modules/Strings.rst

 It may seem odd at first that ``.join()`` is a string method, rather than, say, a method on lists.
 But in fact, it makes a lot of sense.
 Lists (and tuples, and other sequences) can hold any type of data -- and "joining" arbitrary data types doesn't make any sense.
 Joining is strictly a string activity.

-And you need a string so you can join the parts -- therefore, we need a string object in there somewhere anyway.
+And you need a string so you can join the parts with something (e.g. a space, or a comma, or ...) -- therefore, we need a string object in there somewhere anyway.

 Lastly, having join() be a string method means that it can join strings in ANY iterable object -- not just lists or other built-in sequence types.

-So it does make sense -- but even if doesn't make sense to you, that's the way it is -- so remember that you call ``.join()`` on the string you want to join things with.
+So it does make sense.
+But even if doesn't make sense to you, that's the way it is -- so remember that you call ``.join()`` on the string you want to join things with, not on the sequence.

 So to be clear: if you have a bunch of strings in a sequence and you want to put them together, you create a string with the character (or characters) you want to join them with, and call join() on that object: